Object: Cook Strait, New Zealand

 1. James Dafforne, ‘The works of Nicolas Chevalier’, The Art Journal, July 1879, p.
 123.

 Find additional information about this object at these sites

 Searching 27 million digital objects from over 150 content partners across New Zealand

-- British swimmer conquers Cook Strait - Television New Zealand
+- Cook Strait - Wikimedia Commons

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.